QMonkey/monkey-nvim/README.md

 #### 1.4 Split

 ```
-Leader+s    Open a horizontal split with given file path in current window
+Leader+Leader+s    Open a horizontal split with given file path in current window
-Leader+v    Open a vertical split with given file path in current window
+Leader+Leader+v    Open a vertical split with given file path in current window

 Ctrl+h      Jump to the left split
 Ctrl+j      Jump to the below split